peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>divisor</i>: An arbitrary-precision binary float.
+ * <i>divisor</i>: An arbitrary-precision binary float to divide by.

  * <i>desiredExponentSmall</i>: The desired exponent.
-A negative number places the cutoff point to the right of the usual decimal point.
-A positive number places the cutoff point to the left of the usual decimal point.
+A negative number places the cutoff point to the right of the usual radix point (so a negative number means the number of binary digit places to round to).
+A positive number places the cutoff point to the left of the usual radix point.

  * <i>ctx</i>: An arithmetic context object to control the rounding mode to use if the result must be scaled down to have the same exponent as this value.
 If the precision given in the context is other than 0, calls the Quantize method with both arguments equal to the result of the operation (and can signal FlagInvalid and return NaN if the result doesn't fit the given precision).
 If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Returns:</b>

 The quotient of the two objects.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
 Signals FlagInvalid and returns not-a-number (NaN) if the context defines an exponent range and the desired exponent is outside that range.

-<b>Exceptions:</b>

- * System.ArithmeticException:
-The rounding mode is ERounding.None and the result is not exact.
+Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

 ### DivideToExponent